QAInsights/Performance-Testing-in-R-using-Apache-JMeter/README.md

 # Using RGui
 After successful installation of R, you could find RGui.exe in your system.
 RGui runs as a standard Windows GUI executable and provides an R console in its own window.

-Launch RGui where you can see the R Console as shown below.
+Launch RGui where you can see the R Console.

-RGui - Performance Testing in R using Apache JMeter RGui – Performance Testing in R using Apache JMeter Just type print("Hello World") in the console and hit enter to see the response.
+Just type print("Hello World") in the console and hit enter to see the response.

-Hello World in R
-Hello World in R
 Now, let’s configure JMeter to run a simple load test in R. Either you can setup the Environment Variable for JMeter or you can setup during the runtime.

 Copy the below R snippet and save it as LoadTestDemo.r in your favorite folder.